truzo/tomango-2018/site/content/blog/wordpress-right-solution.md

 title: "Why WordPress is the right solution for you"
 author: "trys"
 date: 2013-09-19 11:39:00
-excerpt: When it comes to choosing a content management platform for your website, there are a good number to choose from.
+description: When it comes to choosing a content management platform for your website, there are a good number to choose from.
 We think Wordpress – here’s why

 blog/categories:
  - tips-and-advice